freedomofpress/securedrop-docs/docs/firewall_pfsense.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Since our recommended firewalls have at least 4 NICs, we will refer to the
-relevant ports as WAN1, LAN1, LAN2, and LAN3.
-In this case, we can now use a
+relevant ports as WAN[1], LAN[1], LAN2, and LAN3.
+(Bracketed numbers may be
+present on the physical ports' labels but not in the pfSense UI.)
+In this case,
-dedicated port on the network firewall for each component of SecureDrop
+we can now use a dedicated port on the network firewall for each component of
-(*Application Server*, *Monitor Server*, and *Admin Workstation*).
+SecureDrop (*Application Server*, *Monitor Server*, and *Admin Workstation*).

 Depending on your network configuration, you should define the following
 values before continuing.